 High-value bills are subject to strict validation before dispensing.
 ATMs use layered detection systems to reduce counterfeit and double-feed risk.

-- Thickness sensors to detect doubles or folded notes
+- Thickness sensors to detect folded or double notes

 - Optical scanners to confirm denomination